Types of Dental Bridges

 Implant-supported bridges are an excellent option for patients missing multiple teeth.
 In this case, the bridge is supported by dental implants that are surgically placed in the jawbone.

 Implant-supported bridges offer superior stability and function, closely mimicking natural teeth.
 However, installing an implant-supported bridge requires multiple visits for the implant placement and bridge fitting.
 The end result is a restoration that provides a long-lasting and sturdy solution.
+Contact us to discuss if this is the best solution for you.

 Selecting the right type of dental bridge depends on various factors.
 The location of the missing tooth, the condition of adjacent teeth, and your overall oral health all play a role.
 Your dentist will conduct a thorough examination and discuss the best options for your specific needs.